revinfrastruct/risnix/README.md

 invitations to the tinc vpn.
 * Some DHCP Server for providing IPs to machines that connects to your VPN.

-And, on the VPN you will also need at least one Puppet server.
+On the VPN, you will also need at least one Puppet server.

-## A couple of principle that are good to understand

-* To expand your cluster, just boot up more machines!
-* You can use identical copies of the USB stick to boot multiple machines.

 ## Configuration (the `config.json` file)